 WordPress backups are probably better with BlogVault, if not the best.

 You can use its backup, restoration, and migration features to keep your WordPress site up and running at all times, and its developer tools, monitoring, and site control tools help you keep your WordPress site running and up to date.

-In the case of managing several client websites, BlogVault is the best and most cost effective solution to ensure that the sites you manage are protected from severe problems, downtime, failures, or anything else that could prove to be catastrophic without accurate backups.
+In the case of managing several client websites, BlogVault is the best and most cost-effective solution to ensure that the sites you contain are protected from severe problems, downtime, failures, or anything else that could prove to be catastrophic without accurate backups.